Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 On the 'Streamlit' repository it's possible to visualize the Dataframes, Map and a Correlation Matrix were we can see, compare an get some insights about the Data obtained.

-The StreamLit app can be accessed on the link bellow: https://economicsurbanbeauty-rvgejj7wd9luepcjwnlpcv.streamlit.app/
+The Streamlit app can be accessed on the link bellow: https://economicsurbanbeauty-rvgejj7wd9luepcjwnlpcv.streamlit.app/

 ## Step 5 - Correlation Analysis